 6. Bake 'Em

-Bake one sheet at a time on the middle rack.
+Bake one sheet at a time on the middle rack of your oven.
 Check for doneness after 11 minutes; they should release easily from the parchment with no sticking.
 If they're still sticky, give them a couple more minutes.

-Let the baked macarons cool for 10 minutes before removing from the pan, then cool thoroughly on a rack.
-Now pipe on some buttercream filling and stick 'em together.
-Voila — you're basically a French chef.
+Let the baked macarons cool for 10 minutes before removing from the pan, then let them cool thoroughly on a rack.
+When they're ready, pipe buttercream filling on one, top it with another and — voilà — you've got yourself a beautiful macaron.